Walk Through History. Experience Stories That Changed New Hampshire.

 Sankofa Scholar & Tour Guide: Valerie Fagin

-Can you imagine the hustle and bustle of a prosperous colonial seaport town?
-Step into that world on this engaging walking tour that centers on the lives of African-born and African American women who shaped Portsmouth across generations.
 Through powerful storytelling, you’ll encounter women who, despite enslavement and systemic racism, fought for justice, defied a sitting U.S. president, and educated generations of children—leaving a lasting mark on this community.

-Walk the streets where their lives unfolded, hear their stories, and celebrate the resilience, courage, and determination revealed in our shared seacoast his/her story.
+Walk the streets where their lives unfolded, hear their stories, and celebrate the resilience, courage, and determination revealed in our shared seacoast his/herstory.

 Meeting Place: BHTNH Headquarters | 222 Court Street, Portsmouth, NH.